 If your friend swears by a certain cream, it’s tempting to think it will be your holy grail, too.
 But the reality is, our bodies are all different.
 A formula that works wonders for one person might not do much for another.
 This is because different creams use different active ingredients—like cooling menthol, numbing lidocaine, or anti-inflammatory NSAIDs.
 According to the Arthritis Foundation, finding the right topical treatment can take a little trial and error.
 Don’t be discouraged if the first one you try isn’t a perfect match.
 Pay attention to the ingredients and how your body responds to find the formula that gives you the best results.

-Myth: They’re Unsafe for Long-Term Use
+Myth: They Aren’t Safe for Long-Term Use

 Many people worry that using a pain cream every day could be harmful, but for most topical products, this isn’t a major concern when used as directed.
 In fact, some options are considered quite safe for ongoing use.
 Topical NSAIDs, for example, have been well-researched and are often recommended because they have a lower risk of systemic side effects than their oral counterparts.
 The key is to always follow the product’s instructions for application frequency and to perform a patch test to check for skin sensitivity.
 If you have any concerns or are taking other medications, a quick chat with your doctor or pharmacist can provide peace of mind.